 4.6.2.1 Referral

-The VR counselor sends VR1629, Referral for Career Planning AssessmentProvider, and a SA to the CPA evaluator.
+The VR counselor sends VR5000, Referral for Provider Services, and an SA to the CPA evaluator.
 The VR counselor should provide relevant documentation, such as case notes, psychological reports, and vocational and/or medical evaluations, that prepare the provider to assess the customer.

 If an EWA is conducted before the CPA, payment for the CPA may be prorated or the CPA may be purchased fully as determined by the VR counselor.
 When payment for the CPA is prorated, the work skills assessment section of the CPA does not need to be completed.
 However, if circumstances dictate, such as significant changes in the customer’s life or a long amount of time between assessments, an entire CPA may be purchased a second time with an approved VR3472, Contracted Service Modification Request for Vocational Assessments, before the referral.